evanhackett/open-tiddlywiki-in-new-window/readme.md

 This is an applescript app that will open tiddlywiki in a new Brave window.
-Change the url if needed.
+Change the url or the browser if needed.

 You can open the .scpt file using Script Editor to edit/view the source code.